Medici Chapels Tour

-- Discover the incredible history of this powerful Florentine family
+- Explore the incredible history of this powerful Florentine family

 - Visit the family’s private chapel

-- The complex is also a mausoleum begun in 1605 and the New Sacristy, designed by Michelangelo.
+- Discover the mausoleum begun in 1605 and the New Sacristy, designed by Michelangelo

-The Medici Chapels, part of the 15th-century church of San Lorenzo (basilica di San Lorenzo) in found in Florence’s historic center.
-At the Medici chapels you will find two of Michelangelo’s famous masterpieces.
-The Medici chapels were built as mausoleums for the Medici family.
-The Medici Chapels include the New Sacristy and the Chapel of the Princes.
+The Medici Chapels, part of the 15th-century church of San Lorenzo (Basilica di San Lorenzo) are in Florence’s historic center.
+Here you will find 2 of Michelangelo’s famous masterpieces.
+The Medici chapels were built as mausoleums for the Medici family and include the New Sacristy and the Chapel of the Princes.

-The once all-powerful Medici family contracted Brunelleschi to design the basilica of San Lorenzo in the 1400s during the Renaissance.
-Nowadays the Medici Chapels (Cappelle Medicee) are a must see.
+The, once all-powerful, Medici family contracted Brunelleschi to design the basilica of San Lorenzo in the 1400s during the Renaissance.
+Today the Medici Chapels (Cappelle Medicee) are considered of great importance.

 The New Sacristy

 The New Sacristy has tombs designed and skillfully carved by Michelangelo.
-The sculptures depict reclining figures- Night and Day-Dawn and Dusk.
+The sculptures depict reclining figures – Night & Day and Dawn & Dusk

 Chapel of the Princes

-The sumptuous Chapel of the Princes has colourful marble and semiprecious stones.
+The sumptuous Chapel of the Princes has colorful marble and semiprecious stones.
 It has carved niches, statues and armorial plaques.

 The Medici Chapels are popular tourist attractions in Florence